Entrepreneurship Training Program

 ABOUT THE ETP

 Bethel’s Entrepreneurship Training Program is for serious entrepreneurs who have already identified the area of business they want to pursue, but need expert guidance to minimize risk and maximize success.
 This program is geared toward for-profit enterprises and entrepreneurs who want to start a new business, owners of informally run businesses who want to become licensed and legally structured, and owners of existing businesses less than five years old that want to expand or standardize their business operations.
 Entrepreneurs selected for this highly competitive program participate in 15 weeks of sessions on business plans, marketing, financing, accounting, risk management, legal issues, and more, followed by a year of personal mentoring from a business leader.
 Qualified participants are also eligible for low-interest loans up to $10,000 for a start-up business and $25,000 for an existing business from The Private Bank upon graduation.
-Special consideration for the class is given to entrepreneurs in the manufacturing, technology or that have businesses with high growth potential, and a business accelerator program is being developed for graduates that fall into these categories.
+Special consideration for the class is given to entrepreneurs with a viable innovation in the manufacturing or technology field, also businesses with high growth potential will also receive priority consideration.
+In the coming months the IL SBDC at Bethel New Life plans to also roll out a series of training programs in the area of innovation and technology, to go along with our business accelerator program.

 The Illinois Small Business Development Center at Bethel New Life operates the Entrepreneurship Training Program (ETP), at no charge, to provide training and support to individuals who live in and start their businesses in designated communities primarily on the West Side of the city of Chicago.
 The program selects individuals who demonstrate the capacity to become entrepreneurs of new businesses, and also existing entrepreneurs less than five years old trying to expand their business.
 Participants are selected based on their potential to start or expand their business as a means to grow their income, increase personal wealth, reinvest in their business for growth, and create jobs within their communities.
-The program is an important part of Bethel New Life’s overall strategy called West
+The program is an important part of Bethel New Life’s overall strategy to revitalize the West side of Chicago through economic development and revitalization.

 During their involvement in the ETP, students that are selected are encouraged to launch or grow their businesses in industries with minimal financial barriers to entry or expansion.
 Service industries are often the focus of many entrepreneurs as there is a relative ease of entry and often less capital needed, but it is important that any entity pursued have potential for modest or high growth in any of the consumer, commercial or industrial markets.
 A higher priority will be given to businesses that are manufacturing oriented or supply-chain businesses, as well as businesses that utilize innovative technological services or products as part of their core operations.
 Businesses that can realistically document a relative probability of success will also be strongly considered.
 Before filling out Phase 1 of the application, it is important to read the entire Frequently Asked Questions section below.